V. Walter Odajnyk

-V. Walter Odajnyk (April 10, 1938 – May 22, 2013) was a Jungian analyst, author and a university professor.
+Volodymyr Walter Odajnyk (April 10, 1938 – May 22, 2013), known professionally as V. Walter Odajnyk, was a Jungian analyst, author and university professor.

 Life and career

 Early years

 Volodymyr Walter Odajnyk was born in Ostrava, Czechoslovakia, of Ukrainian parents.
-They survived the war.
-Several months after the Communist coup d'état in 1948, he and his parents left Czechoslovakia with the aid of the U. S. Army.
+Surviving the war, the peace became uneasy.
+Several months after the Communist coup d'état in 1948, they left Czechoslovakia with the aid of the U. S. Army.
 After a year in Austria, they arrived in the United States.

-In 1961 at Hunter College in New York he obtained his B.A., followed in 1963 by an M.A. at the University of California, Berkeley.
+In 1961, at Hunter College in New York, he obtained his B.A., followed by an M.A. at the University of California, Berkeley in 1963.
 He specialized in political science and philosophy.
 In 1965 his thesis was published, Marxism and Existentialism.
 It discusses Jean-Paul Sartre and contains a chapter on his then-recent work, Critique de la raison dialectique (1960).